-At D you need to speed it up further so that the orbit becomes circularised.
+Now boost the speed up so that half a day later, the satellite will be higher up (at its apogee) at the geostationary height (35786km) and at the wanted orbit longitude position.
+Once it is at the top, boost the speed up further so that the orbit becomes circularised.
 The black geo orbit has a slower rotational orbit period than the orange orbit.

 At each of the positions, A, B, C and D thrusters need to be fired directly along the direction of the orbit.
 To slow the satellite down you need to use thrusters facing forwards, to speed up the satellite use thrusters facing backwards.

-The height difference in the figures is greatly exaggerated.
+The above is an educational simplification and the height difference in the figures is greatly exaggerated.

 The amount of these thruster firings needs to be sufficient to make the required change in speed, called "delta V".
 For example, two burns of 3.5 m/s are associated with a height change of 186 km and a 2.4 deg per day drift rate.*

 If there is a need to move a satellite westwards, the above procedure is modified to raise it temporarily to a higher orbit, so it gradually goes backwards in longitude, for a while.

 A whole day refers to a siderial day, 23.93447 hours.